-Chamomile stands out as one of nature’s most beloved relaxation herbs.
-This daisy-like flower brings gentle calming effects with a distinctive sweet, apple-like scent that makes it perfect for evening routines.
+Chamomile is one of nature’s most cherished relaxation herbs.
+This daisy-like flower offers gentle calming effects and a sweet, apple-like scent—perfect for winding down in the evening.

 Common name(s): German chamomile and Roman chamomile